vcsjones/AzureSignTool/README.md

 ## Current Limitations

-Current Timestamping is not available.
-It can be worked around using the native Windows `signtool`'s `timestamp` command to timestamp existing signatures.

 SHA1 signing is not supported by Azure Key Vault.

 Dual signing is not supported.
 This appears to be a limitation of the API used.